A curriculum for mixed-age elementary grades by Dan Harper, v. 1.4

 Here’s a sample schedule from our program:

-9:30-9:45 — Shopkeepers attend first part of service in costume to help build excitement about the program
+9:30-9:45 — Kids and adults in the first part of the weekly worship service.
+Shopkeepers can attend first part of service in costume to help build excitement about the program.
+Try to get worship leaders to mention the program at least once or twice during the 5 to 6 week run.

 10:00-10:30 or 10:45 — Shopkeepers have apprentices (children) working in their shops.